 Back to ¡°Memory Booster of Regional Anatomy¡±

 Anatomy is an old, well documented medical science.
-Nowadays, information on anatomy can easily be accessed either from detailed anatomy books or from various Internet sites such as Wikipedia.
+Nowadays, information on anatomy can be easily accessed either from detailed anatomy books or from various Internet sites such as Wikipedia.
 Regretfully, students perceive anatomy as a difficult subject because of the vast amount of contents which are overwhelming.
 Moreover, medical schools are continuously decreasing the number of hours anatomy is being taught.

 First, osteology is not incorporated into the book; bone structures are not delineated.
-We, the authors have just included a list of essential bone structures in the prologue.
+We, the authors, have just included a list of essential bone structures in the prologue.
 In South Korea, medical school students learn osteology by themselves prior to taking anatomy classes.